HackTricks-wiki/hacktricks/generic-methodologies-and-resources/exfiltration.md

 ## Commonly whitelisted domains to exfiltrate information

-Check [https://lots-project.com/](https://lots-project.com/) to find commonly whitelisted domains taht can be abused
+Check [https://lots-project.com/](https://lots-project.com/) to find commonly whitelisted domains that can be abused

 ## Copy\&Paste Base64